Tselovanska/B2B_Sales_pipeline_analysis_for_SaaS_Business/README.md

 1. Revenue is highly concentrated in top three cities, while conversion rates remain similar across regions.
 This indicates that the company’s growth is driven more by market size than by localized sales performance.
 2. Expanding sales operations into mid-tier regions could unlock additional revenue without major efficiency losses.

-screenshot: Revenue by City

----

-## Product & Technology Performance
+## Product & Technology performance
 The analysis by product category shows a strong concentration of revenue in two technology lines. **ERP Implementation** generates **$236M (64%)** of total revenue, while **Technical Business Solutions** contribute another **$128M (35%)**.
 Together, they account for over **99% of all revenue**, confirming the company’s heavy reliance on these two primary offerings.